"Self-absorption in all its forms kills empathy, let alone compassion."

 The Narcissist's Imbalance

-The Narcissist is off balance.
-He uses self-worth to justify selfishness.
-He cannot tolerate others' needs, genuine empathy, or caring without recognition.
+The Narcissist uses self-worth to justify selfishness.
+He cannot tolerate others' needs, give genuine empathy, or express caring without getting recognition.

 Selfishness: Puts his needs above everyone else's.